drhelius/Gearboy/platforms/macosx/README.md

 - Add <code>qmake</code> to the PATH (You can find qmake in the bin directory where you have Qt SDK installed).
 - Install and configure [SDL](http://www.libsdl.org/download-1.2.php) for development.
 - Open the Gearboy Netbeans project and build.
 This project is configured for using <code>clang</code>.
-- Alternatively you can use <code>make</code> to build the project.
+- Alternatively you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.

 License
 -------